 We utilize Resverlogix to perform certain financial and administrative functions.
 Services are provided by Resverlogix to us pursuant to an agreement that may be terminated by Resverlogix upon six months prior notice.
 In addition, the employees of Resverlogix who are primarily responsible for the provision of services to us have specialized knowledge and experience and there is no certainty that such individuals will continue to be employees of Resverlogix.
-Resverlogix believed its cash as at July 31, 2017 was insufficient to fund its contractual commitments and net working capital liability over the next year, to fund its planned business operations over the next year, or repay its loan, which matures on December 26, 2017.
-Notwithstanding subsequent to July 31, 2017 Resverlogix issued \$4.2 million of equity units pursuant to a private placement, Resverlogix will have to raise additional capital.
+Resverlogix believed its cash as at October 31, 2018 is insufficient to fund its contractual commitments and net working capital liability over the next year or to fund its planned business operations over the next year.